juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 ## File system creation failure (Community Edition) {#file-system-creation-failure-community-edition}

-When you choose to dynamically create file system inside mount pod, i.e. running the `juicefs format` command, when this process fails, you'll see error logs in the CSI Node pod:
+When you choose to dynamically create file system inside Mount Pod, i.e. running the `juicefs format` command, when this process fails, you'll see error logs in the CSI Node pod:

 ```
 format: ERR illegal address: xxxx